Strange Pictures (manga)

 Strange Pictures (変な絵, Henna E) is a Japanese manga series written and illustrated by Kikō Aiba.
 It is based on the novel of the same name written by Uketsu.
-It began serialization on NTT Solmare's Comic C'moa website in March 2024.
+It was serialized on NTT Solmare's Comic CMoa website from March 2024 to July 2026.

 Publication

-Written and illustrated by Kikō Aiba, Strange Pictures began serialization on NTT Solmare's Comic C'moa website on March 15, 2024.
-It later began serialization in Futabasha's seinen manga magazine Manga Action on April 16, 2024.
-Its chapters have been collected in three tankōbon volumes as of August 2025.
+Written and illustrated by Kikō Aiba, Strange Pictures was serialized on NTT Solmare's Comic CMoa website from March 15, 2024, to July 15, 2026.
+It was later also serialized in Futabasha's seinen manga magazine Manga Action from April 16, 2024, to July 21, 2026.
+Its chapters have been collected in four tankōbon volumes as of February 2026.

 In October 2025, Titan Comics announced that they had licensed the series for English publication, with the first volume set to release in June 2026.